a11yproject/a11yproject.com/src/css/homepage.md

 ### stylelint

 This site uses [stylelint](https://github.com/stylelint/stylelint) to help ensure consistent formatting. stylelint is a linter for Sass, much like how [JSHint](https://jshint.com/) is a linter for JavaScript.
-Linters are sets of rules that help you watch out for potential errors in your code.
+Linters are sets of rules that help you watch out for potential formatting discrepancies and errors in your code.

 Please make sure your preferred code editor supports stylelint, and to install support for it.
 This will help make Pull Requests easier for the site maintainers.